 Later-Generation Critical Hits

-From G/S/C onwards, critical hits have nothing to do with Speed and are instead calculated as follows:
+From G/S/C onwards, critical hits have nothing to do with Speed.
+Instead, the critical hit rate is represented by a critical hit stage variable C, calculated as follows:

 - If the user is a Farfetch'd holding a Stick or a Chansey holding a Lucky Punch, set C to 2.
-(In G/S/C, no further modifications would be made to C if this was the case.)
+(In G/S/C, skip every subsequent step if this is the case.)

 - If the move has a high critical hit ratio, add 1 to C (2 in G/S/C).